14 of the best dog-friendly beaches in the UK

 9. Nairn Beach

-Although we often take days out at the beach in the height of summer, a visit to this beach in winter could be worthwhile because you might see the Northern Lights.
-Whatever time of year you visit, you don’t need to worry about any restrictions, making this one of the most dog-friendly beaches in Scotland.
+Although we often take days out at the beach in the height of summer, a visit to this beach in winter is worthwhile because you might see the Northern Lights.
+Whatever time of year you visit, you don’t need to worry about any restrictions on the pooch.

 The beach also backs onto the town of Nairn.
 Being a seaside resort, there are plenty of things to do including a museum, shops, pubs, and two golf courses.